jeffmvr/mangle-vpn/README.md

 ```

 ## Updating
-You can pull the latest release code by running the following command:
+You can update the application to the latest version from the administration
+UI in the web application or via the command-line:
 ```bash
 $ sudo make update
 ```